Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 (For the record: the lecture regarded <a href="https://en.wikipedia.org/wiki/Test-driven_development">Test Driven Development</a><sup>🔗</sup> as you might been assured)
 </td></tr></table>

-Pretty worried I searched by <kbd>T D D</kbd> and retrospected fairly many tutorials and lectures found.<sup>🙋</sup> They focused on _development_ with design as a **natural**<sup>🌵</sup> derivative, not much bothering about distinction and some even exploited both terms interchangeably.
-Books and presentations favor techniques, patterns, and testing frameworks more.\
+Pretty worried I searched by <kbd>T D D</kbd> and fairly retrospected the found.<sup>🙋</sup> Presentations and lectures favored _development_ with design as a **natural**<sup>🌵</sup> derivative, not much bothering about distinction and some even exploited both terms interchangeably.
+Books and tutorials were more inclined to techniques, patterns, and testing frameworks.\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Albeit being energetic in the recherche I couldn't go through the best part of treatises.
-There must be the same findings, but better, and could be better alternating visions.</sub>\
+There must be the same findings, but better, and there could be better alternating visions.</sub>\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🌵</sup> <sub>Natural since any complete snippet of code either makes design or fits the available.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🌵</sup> <sub>Natural since any complete snippet of code either makes design (ugly to beautiful) or fits into the given.</sub>

 What was fine and **natural**<sup>🌵</sup> for presentations, bootcamps, and `classes` didn't work for me quite on features (imaginary or tried).
 This shadow of doubt was from the rising ridge, dividing syntax and implementation behind it.

-What made matters worse - revealing that this ridge is among others on the design topology triggered the painful rewrite of much stuff, starting from ⚙️[drives](../../../../software/design/drive) **but** let's not get sidetracked for now.
+What made matters worse &mdash; revealing that this ridge is among others on the design topology.
+This triggered the painful rewrite of much stuff, starting from ⚙️[drives](../../../../software/design/drive) **but** let's not get sidetracked for now.

 <h3>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Could I explain my shismatic take?</h3>

++ grope concepts and get a hands-on feeling on subjects (be it bookkeeping routines or starship models),
++ vitalize skeleton functionality, evaluate trends and risks,
++ couple design fantasies with the tech-stack materiality.

 diff2usual